Skip to main content

 The limits of effective coordination and institutional change in Latin American hierarchical market economies: Case study of the creation and performance of the Economic and Social Council of Argentina

-• Juan Federico VON ZESCHAU
+• Juan Federico VON-ZESCHAU

 • Marcial SÁNCHEZ-MOSQUERA